Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Conclusions and discussion

 \section{Conclusions and discussion}

 We have introduced a heavy-tailed likelihood framework for robust inference and demonstrated its applications in Gravitational Wave data analysis.
-In particular, we have adopted the Generalized Hyperbolic distribution, which has a number of widely used distributions of the exponential family as limiting distributions.
+In particular, we have adopted the Generalized Hyperbolic ($\mathcal{GH}$) distribution, which has a number of widely used distributions of the exponential family as limiting distributions.
 This built-in flexibility allows us to model the residual noise with more accuracy, which is very useful when dealing with real data.
-Such cases are commonly encountered in Gravitational Wave Astronomy, where the Gravitational Wave signals need to be searched for in the noise of the given detector.
+Such cases are commonly encountered in GW Astronomy, where the GW signals need to be searched for in the noise of a given detector {or of a network of detectors}.
 This task can be challenging due to the limited knowledge of the statistical properties of the detector noise, which might depart from the ideal Gaussian properties.
-This usually happens due to noise transients and bursts, data gaps, spectral lines, or even the presence of foreground stochastic Gravitational Wave signals.
+This usually happens due to noise transients and bursts, data gaps, spectral lines, or even the presence of foreground stochastic GW signals.

-We first demonstrated the performance and flexibility of the Generalized Hyperbolic ($\mathcal{GH}$) likelihood in simple toy examples.
-We simulated random variables from distributions that are known to be limiting cases of the Generalized Hyperbolic.
-Those are the Gaussian ($\mathcal{N}$), $\cal NIG$, and the the Student-t distributions.
-Then, by adopting the $\mathcal{GH}$ likelihood we inferred its $\{\alpha, \, \beta, \, \delta\}$ hyper-parameters, which essentially ``tuned'' its overall shape to that of the target distribution.
+{Based on a subclass of the ($\mathcal{GH}$) distribution (the Hyperbolic distribution, $\mathcal{H}$), we derived the Hyperbolic likelihood function $\Lambda_{\cal H}$ of Eq. (\ref{eq:hyp_general}), which depends on parameters $\alpha, \delta$ and $\bm{\beta}$} and demonstrated its performance and flexibility in simple test cases.
+We simulated random variables from distributions that are known to be limiting cases of $\mathcal{GH}$.
+Those are the Gaussian ($\mathcal{N}$), $\cal NIG$, and Student's t distributions. {In each case, the inferred parameters $\alpha, \delta$ and $\bm{\beta}$ of $\Lambda_{\cal H}$ were demonstrated (as evidenced by the Jensen-Shannon divergence) to lead to a close match between the target and posterior distributions, even for cases where one of the $\mathcal{GH}$ parameters ($\lambda$) of the target distribution was different than the $\lambda$=1 value assumed in the Hyperbolic distribution.
+This is a nice demonstration that the Hyperbolic distribution has sufficient degrees of freedom to adjust (with acceptable accuracy) to different distributions.}